Azure/azure-functions-durable-extension/src/DurableFunctions.TypedInterfaces/README.md

 ## How to use

 1. Add the project's nuget package as a dependency.
-Mark the reference with `OutputItemType="Analyzer"` and `ReferenceOutputAssembly="false"`.

 For example: